 - Limited sharing of indoor space between cohorts

 Our COVID protocols are developed by Belmont Day School’s COVID Taskforce, based on the best recommendations from the CDC and MDPH, as well as the school’s consulting physician.
 We are also responsive to local ordinances, such as the Town of Belmont’s indoor mask mandate that went into place August 9, 2021.

 Safety, discovery, and community

-Our summer COVID-19 safety protocols are designed to protect our camper, staff, and families.
+Our COVID-19 safety protocols were designed to protect our campers, staff, and families.